-Assessment is the mechanism used to measure progress in learning over a given time period.
-A midrotation formative assessment with feedback is strongly suggested for every student.
+Assessment is the mechanism used to measure progress in learning over a given time.
+A mid-rotation formative assessment with feedback is strongly suggested for every student.
 Student progress, achievements, strengths, weaknesses, and areas for improvement should be discussed.
-If at any point during the elective the student is at risk of not meeting expectations in one or more of the Educational Program Objectives (EPOs), in-person formative feedback with written documentation is required.
-Any significant deficiencies or concern should be communicated to the course director and selective director with written documentation that the feedback has been provided to the student.
-If deficiencies are noted late in the elective, timely feedback will be given.
+If at any point during the selective the student is at risk of not meeting expectations in one or more of the Educational Program Objectives (EPOs), in-person formative feedback with written documentation is required.
+Any significant deficiencies or concerns should be communicated to the course director and selective director as soon as they are identified, with written documentation that the feedback has been provided to the student.
+If deficiencies are noted late in the selective, timely feedback will be given.
 Students may be offered additional assignments to address weaknesses as approved by the course director and selective director.
-The student affairs office will be notified of any deficiencies or failures.
+The Office of Student Affairs will be notified of any deficiencies or failures.

-Additionally, throughout the selective, faculty and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g. review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, etc.) that may be communicated in writing or verbally.
+Additionally, throughout the selective, faculty and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal verbal feedback, and written narratives, etc.) that may be communicated in writing or verbally.
 The purpose of this feedback is to identify strengths and opportunities for improvement.
+Students should proactively request formative feedback on a regular basis and the required frequency for written formative feedback is outlined in the selective specific section of each syllabus.